M-LOK: History

 In 2017, a summary report of testing conducted by NSWC-Crane for USSOCOM indicated that, while comparable in endurance and rough handling testing, M-LOK greatly outperformed Keymod in repeatability, drop testing and failure load testing.

 In 2018, the Upper Receiver Group-Improved (URG-I) is a U.S. Army Special Operations Command (USASOC) program to further improve the durability and reliability of the SOPMOD Block II by introducing additional component improvements.
 First fielded in the same year, the main improvements are the lighter Geissele Mark 16 free-float rail that incorporates M-LOK as the mounting method and a Daniel Defense cold hammer-forged barrel that returns to the lighter "government" profile contour as well as a mid-length gas system.
 Used on the M4A1 carbines by ASOC then MK18 URG-I variant CQBRs by AFSOC.

+On January 15, 2026, FN America announced an upgrade to FN SCAR rifles featuring M-LOK rails, a lengthened receiver, and a hydraulically buffed bolt carrier.